voila-dashboards/voila/README.md

 ### As a server extension to `notebook` or `jupyter_server`

-Voilà can also be used as a notebook server extension, both with the [notebook](https://github.com/jupyter/notebook) server or with [jupyter_server](https://github.com/jupyter/jupyter_server).
+Voilà can also be used as a Jupyter server extension, both with the [notebook](https://github.com/jupyter/notebook) server or with [jupyter_server](https://github.com/jupyter/jupyter_server).

-To install the notebook server extension, run
+To install the Jupyter server extension, run

 ```
 jupyter serverextension enable voila --sys-prefix
 ```

-When running the notebook server, the Voilà app is accessible from the base url suffixed with `voila`.
+When running the Jupyter server, the Voilà app is accessible from the base url suffixed with `voila`.

 ## Documentation